yin9w9/DupNAS/README.md

   | `--suffix` | Experiment suffix for naming outputs | user-defined string |

 5. Extract the network solution from `best_solution,json` and use it to fill in `spec_model.txt`
-6. Generate the ONNX models for the selected solution using `/DupNAS/NASBase/spec_onnx_gen.py`.
+6. Generate the ONNX models for the selected solution using `python3.9 -m NASBase.spec_onnx_gen --arc <arc>`.
 The outputs will be saved in `/DupNAS/genonnx/`.
 7. Go to `/DupNAS/genonnx/`, then run `python3.9 -m DupNAS_SA.py --onnx <onnx_name> --mode <mode> --vmsize <vmsize> --export_file` to generate the TS configuration.
 Alternatively, you can run `run_all_onnx.sh` to automatically generate TS configurations for all ONNX models in the directory.
 8. Run `gen_ts_cfg.py` to collect the `split-configuration JSON file` for the model converter